DrRSatzteil/mayan-mindee/README.md

 - `REDIS_URL`: provide a proper redis url for the task queuing
 - `MAYAN_USER`: User to access Mayan EDMS
 - `MAYAN_PASSWORD`: Password for MAYAN_USER
 - `MAYAN_URL`: URL of the Mayan EDMS instance.
 Should be `http://app:8000/api/v4/` (Note that the trailing `/` is required) if on the same docker network with default service names and Mayan EDMS version v4.X.
+Should point to a https url when you are using OIDC login
 - `MINDEE_API_KEY`: Api key from your mindee account
+- `OIDC_URL`: Token URL of you OAUTH2 provider when you use OIDC login (OIDC login is only tested against authentik).
+When this property is set it is assumed that you want to use an OIDC login.
+The other OIDC variables have to be set then.
+MAYAN_USER and MAYAN_PASSWORD are not necessary in that case and will be ignored if set
+- `OIDC_USER`: Username of the service account user used for login
+- `OIDC_PASSWORD/OIDC_PASSWORD_FILE`: App token for service account user (supports docker SECRETS)
+- `OIDC_CLIENT_ID`: Client ID of your mayan OAUTH2 provider
+- `OIDC_CLIENT_SECRET/OIDC_CLIENT_SECRET_FILE`: Client secret of your mayan OAUTH2 provider (supports docker SECRETS)
+- `OIDC_SCOPE`: Requested scope e.g. 'openid profile email'

 ## Configuration